 One of the first things you should do is have yourself checked out by a doctor, even if you feel fine.
 Some injuries don’t exhibit symptoms right away, including serious injuries that can worsen if left untreated.
 This is true whether you were another driver, bicyclist, motorcyclist, or pedestrian.

 You should also call the police to report the accident and collect the contact information from the other driver and any eyewitnesses.
 Take photos or videos of the accident scene too.
 These can be used as evidence.
 New York is a no-fault state, meaning that a pedestrian’s crash related medical bills, wage loss and up to $25.00 a day in transportation costs will be paid by the insurer of the vehicle which struck the pedestrian, regardless of who was at fault.
-If your damages are significant, fault becomes an issue when considering whether you can sue the driver and owner of the offending vehicle.
+Understanding who has the right of way can determine fault, especially if your damages are significant.
+In case your damages are significant, fault becomes an issue when considering whether you can sue the driver and owner of the offending vehicle.

 Be sure not to enter into any communication with the other driver’s insurance representative or attorney.
 Their goal is to make you accept as much fault as possible for the accident, or they may try to convince you to accept a much lower settlement than you’re eligible for.
 If they try to contact you, simply refer them to your lawyer.
 Remember, the other driver’s insurance representative is not there to help you.
 Know your rights by speaking with an experienced Westchester County personal injury lawyer!